Our Verdict

 Noise Level

 Slightly above average is the best way to describe the noise level of the Tread.
 About a 2-5 decibels difference here, which isn't all that significant, but notable nonetheless.
 I wouldn't call it particularly loud, but like any treadmill, it isn't exactly whisper-quiet either.
-The 3.0 HP motor emits a reasonable amount of noise at varying speeds, at 1, 4, and 7.5 mph we measured 45, 58, and 66.5 decibels respectively.
+The 3.0 HP motor emits a reasonable amount of noise at varying speeds.
+At 1, 4, and 7.5 mph, we measured 45, 58, and 66.5 decibels, respectively.
 The noise level increases slightly with the user's footfalls on the tread belt/deck up to 52, 65, and 69 decibels at the same speeds listed above.
 The seam of the tread belt also makes a distinct and audible noise every time it passes over the rollers, which is also quite common, although this was a little more noticeable on the Tread than some other models.
 While it isn't the quietest model I tested, I wouldn't consider its noise level to be excessive or a deal-breaker by any means.

 Should You Buy the Peloton Tread?

-If you're a fan of the experience that Peloton provides, then the Tread is probably high on your list of treadmill treadmill options.
+If you're a fan of the experience that Peloton provides, then the Tread is probably high on your list of treadmill options.
 It is indeed a very impressive piece of equipment with a sleek design and seamless integration with the app and its classes through its best-in-test touchscreen and awesome controls.
 It is well suited to any fitness level and exercise intensity, and the app's classes and instructors will help keep you motivated and coming back for more.
 All this comes at a high price and the ongoing cost of the app membership needs to be considered as well.
 That said, if you can justify the expense, we doubt you'll be disappointed.

 What Other Treadmills Should You Consider?